Hindram/Travel-app/README.md

 ## FEND Capstone Project: Travel App
-Travel app project obtians desired trip location & date from the user, and displays weather and an image of the location using information obtained from external APIs.
+Travel app project obtains desired trip location & date from the user and displays weather and an image of the location using information obtained from external APIs.

 ## Get Started
 1. cd into your new folder: npm install